 About the Australia-Gulf Cooperation Council Free Trade Agreement negotiations

-No progress is expected on an FTA with the GCC while the intra-Gulf tensions which commenced in June 2017 remain unresolved.
+Negotiations were subsequently put on hold while the GCC conducted a review of its FTA policies.
+No recommencement of negotiations has occurred, and no progress is expected on an FTA with the GCC while the intra-Gulf tensions, which commenced in June 2017, remain unresolved.